Chris Akins: Dallas Cowboys

 On October 27, 1999, he was signed by the Dallas Cowboys from the Green Bay Packers practice squad.
 Although he only played in nine games, he finished with 15 special teams tackles (second on the team).

 In 2000, he was allocated to the Rhein Fire of NFL Europe, where he helped his team win World Bowl VIII, while registering 47 tackles (fifth on the team), one interception, 7 special teams tackles (second on the team) and a blocked field goal.
 He made the Cowboys regular season roster but was released on October 31.

-Green Bay Packers
+Green Bay Packers (second stint)

 The Green Bay Packers claimed him off waivers on November 1, 2000.
 During the 2001 season, Akins angered head coach Mike Sherman with mental lapses on the field and his attitude off of it.
 He was cut on December 6, at the time he was tied for third on the team in special teams tackles (7).